top of page

 How does bodywork help my breech baby?

-Very often providers do not pay much attention to this until week 36, because the primary medical intervention for breech is an ECV (external cephalic version - where provider manually applies pressure to turn baby), which is not typically done until week 37.
+In our current climate, many providers do not pay much attention to this until week 36, because the primary medical intervention for breech is an ECV (external cephalic version - where provider manually applies pressure to turn baby).
+This is not typically done until week 37.
 There are things that can be done earlier to help babies turn cephalic (head down).
 For example there are spinning babies® techniques that help offer the baby the possibility of moving.

 Another often overlooked technique is skilled massage therapy.
 This takes training and experience, and is not general prenatal massage.
 There are particular muscles and ligaments that may be tighter, causing a smaller space for the baby to move through, which make it harder for a baby to find a new position.
 There can also be tension in the connective tissue that once released can open space for the baby to move.